May these personal experiences be of interest. Might they contribute to history and sociology.

 Tenancy

-Canberra's urban planning incorporates natural landscapes, earning it the nickname 'bush capital'.
+Canberra's urban planning incorporates natural landscapes.
+So it is termed the 'Bush Capital'.
 Numerous suburbs are situated amidst ecological reserves.
 The built environment relates to the natural surrounds.
-For example, Jerrabomberra Wetlands provides views not only of pastures and nature, but also Parliament House.
+From pasture in Jerrabomberra Wetlands--one can view Parliament House!

-I have lived in low density housing, having rented granny flats at reasonable prices.
+I have lived in low density housing.
+As I rented granny flats at reasonable prices.

-The Australian Capital Territory aims to reduce the environmental impact of industry.
-Generally, Canberra's air is good; the pollutants being dust, pollen and occasional bushfire smoke.
-I'm not allergic to the pollen.
-Though that causes hay fever for others.
+The ACT aims to reduce the environmental impact of industry.
+Generally, Canberra's air is good.
+Its pollutants are seasonal: pollen, dust, and rare bushfire smoke.
+I'm not allergic to pollen.
+Though hay fever causes misery to others!

 On hiking trails, I have seen active people.
 There is ample opportunity for physical activity.